Austin Chin & Cheek Implants

 Purpose: Improve the appearance of the chin area, especially in profile.
 This procedure provides more projection to improve a “weak” chin and poor jaw/neck shape.

-Chin augmentation is perhaps one of the most under-utilized facial plastic surgery procedures, probably owing to its benefit being seen in profile, and angle that people to not to see themselves from often.
-The primary purpose of chin augmentation is to strengthen the appearance of the jaw line, which can have a positive effect on the appearance of other facial features.
+Chin augmentation is perhaps one of the most under-utilized facial plastic surgery procedures, probably owing to its benefit of being seen in profile, an angle that people do not see themselves from often.
+The primary purpose of chin augmentation is to strengthen the appearance of the jawline, which can have a positive effect on the appearance of other facial features.
 This procedure makes the chin look more projected, which makes the nose appear smaller and the neck look lifted.
 Patients often combine chin implant procedures with fat removal in the neck or rhinoplasty to maximize their results.
 Patients can choose from several options and sizes of chin implants.
 As viewed from the front, most chin implants have a minimal impact, though some styles add width to the chin and/or make the chin more square.
 Other implants are designed to smooth out jowls.
-But the most commonly the chin implant is used to simply increase chin projection.
+But the most commonly-used chin implant is used to simply increase chin projection.

 Patients are able to choose between local anesthesia only or IV sedation for their procedure.
 Local anesthesia involves around 10 seconds of pain as the anesthetic is infiltrated into the tissues.
 The advantage to local anesthesia (alone or in combination with a “valium” pill) is the minimal recovery from anesthesia.
 Another advantage of local anesthesia is that a patient is awake and able to view different size implant test fittings during the procedure using a mirror.
 IV sedation allows the patient to sleep throughout the entire procedure for an anxiety and pain-free experience.